web-platform-tests/wpt/docs/_writing-tests/file-names.md

 The test filename is significant in determining the type of test it contains, and enabling specific optional features.
-This page documents the various flags avaiable and their meaning.
+This page documents the various flags available and their meaning.

 ### Test Type